antoniopataro/emoji-searcher/README.md

 ## Info

-Got the emojis list object from [here](https://github.com/ahfarmer/emoji-search/blob/master/src/emojiList.json).
+Got the emojis list object from [here](https://github.com/ahfarmer/emoji-search/blob/master/src/emojiList.json) (and modified it a little bit).

 Logic was super easy. 😎